 Our toddler no longer confined to his crib didn't want to sleep in his room.
 He suddenly liked our room and our bed.
-Instantly our sleep patterns where thrown into disarray and we learned we were not alone when this happened.
-We talked to our friends, family and the experts and luckily we found that with a few modifications, getting our toddler to sleep in his own bed could be achieved quickly.
+Instantly our sleep patterns were thrown into disarray, and we learned we were not alone when this happened.
+We talked to our friends, family and the experts and luckily we found that with a few modifications, getting our toddler to sleep in his bed could be achieved quickly.

-Here are our 5 Tips for Getting Your Toddler to Sleep in Their Own Bed so that everyone gets a full nights sleep!
+Here are tips for getting your toddler to sleep in their bed so that everyone gets a full nights sleep!

 Most children are motivated by rewards.
 Use that to your advantage.
 Make up a system that works for you whether it's a sticker chart, play dough fun, a treat box or going out for a reward after a specified amount of time.